Plural Policy Alternative

 Where Plural still goes further (today)

-State coverage breadth.
-Plural's state legislative product is mature across all 50 states.
-Apogee is federal-complete and state-expanding, with Massachusetts as the first launch state.
-If your work lives in 15 state houses and you cannot wait, Plural's underlying tracker still works for now.
+State bill-tracking breadth.
+Plural's state legislative product is mature across all 50 states for bills and votes.
+Apogee covers state legislative staff and contacts across all 50 states and DC, with Massachusetts bills and votes live and more states rolling out.
+If your bill-tracking work lives in 15 state houses today, Plural's underlying tracker still goes further on bills for now.

-That said: if your migration timeline is 6 to 18 months (which matches the typical post-acquisition product-shift window), Apogee's state coverage will meaningfully expand on that horizon.
+That said: if your migration timeline is 6 to 18 months (which matches the typical post-acquisition product-shift window), Apogee state bill coverage will meaningfully expand on that horizon.

 Getting started